birkan-dogan/StickerSmash-First-Expo-App/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## it was a great experience to learn expo from here `https://docs.expo.dev/tutorial/introduction/`